It felt a bit strange to return to a foreign city just one month later, but also comforting to already know my way around parts of the city.

 Leandra’s foot was feeling ok, so I took her to the street art area near Warschauer Street U-Bahn stop.
 Unlike my trip in July, this time I had more time to explore, and saw quite a few new murals.

-see more photos on Flickr
+see more photos in our gallery

 Later that evening we re-visited the Brandenburg Gate and the Holocaust Memorial.